 - Loss of the overall enjoyment of life

-If you have been injured in any kind of construction-related accident and think you might have a claim for your injuries, the experienced personal injury attorney team at Winters & Yonker are here to help.
-But keep in mind whether you were injured in a construction site related accident and need a construction accident lawyer, or you were bitten by a dog and need a dog bite lawyer, we have a lawyer that can help you collect the compensation you deserve.
-Call anytime (even nights and weekends) at (813) 223-6200 and arrange for your free initial consultation.
+If you have been injured in any kind of construction-related accident and think you might have a claim for your injuries, the experienced personal injury attorney team at Winters & Yonker is here to help.
+Call anytime (even nights and weekends) and arrange for your free initial consultation.

 Are your injuries keeping you from coming to us?
 Let us come to you.
 We can meet with you in your hospital room, at home, or anyplace that makes the process easier for you.
-Don’t delay, contact one of our aggressive personal injury attorneys.
-Speak to a Tampa construction site accidents injury lawyer for a case evaluation by calling (813) 223-6200.
+Don’t delay, contact our personal injury attorneys near Tampa.
+Call us today to schedule a free case evaluation.